HOME PAGE SEARCH

 I must add one more very important point here: the keys do not even agree with each other on the description of the banner reflex -- or on whether you even need to look at the reflex in order to key the genus.
 One key indicates "reflexed at or near the midpoint" but two other keys indicate "at or below the midpoint".
 One key indicates "3.5-6 mm below the apex"; another indicates 3-6 mm below the apex".
 And the Flora Neomexicana III and the Jepson Manual do not key Lupine on the basis of the reflex of the banner but instead on the basis of the calyx shape and hairiness of the various species.

 Plants are not easily categorized into 1a.
-1b.
+1b, 2a 2b.
 They are highly variable, often overlapping in their characteristics.
 It is, therefore, a very good practice to use several keys.

 I hope it is clear that we are discussing mistakes in botanical keys for one major reason: so that you don't feel that it is always your fault that you cannot understand the key.
 A great deal of time and care goes into the construction of botanical keys and most of the time these keys are accurate.
-But in some instances, the problem is with the key.
-We do need to learn the botanical vocabulary, and we do need to develop the skill of keying, but those who write keys need to rework their keys to clarify and parallel.
+But in some instances, the problems we have are in the key, not in us.
+We do need to learn the botanical vocabulary, and we do need to develop the skill of keying, but those who write keys need to rework their keys to produce the utmost clarity.

 Let's continue with other points about keying.